WalkwithTrees.com

 Meditation 6 - Gentleness of Birch

-As with all the meditations use as many invocations from this course as you wish to, or create/source your own to create a meditation space, you may find you want to keep it simple and go straight into the meditation.
-The intention is always to enter into your creative mind so if using the invocations aids that then they are worthwhile but if they create a more thinking mind please simplify them.
+As with all the meditations, use as many invocations from this course as you wish to, or create/source your own to create a meditation space, you may find you want to keep it simple and go straight into the meditation.

 Connect with a well as your entry point and tune into a guide or guides such as an ancestor or animal.
-Allow yourself to follow the well down to your soul shrine which I have based on Newgrange (Brugh na Boinne).
+Allow yourself to follow the well down to your soul shrine which I have based on Brugh na Boinne (Newgrange).
 I have been using the mythology of a Celtic Ireland to explore the inner worlds but please feel free to adapt and inhabit them as your own.

 As discussed, you may find the meditation has more potency if you use a well or soul shrine you know in the physical.
 In this meditation we head out from our soul shrine out into the spring woods of Sleive Bloom filled with a young heart and hope for the year ahead.